Crispy Southwest Wraps are one of our go-to, easy meals. They take less than 30-minutes and my family loves them!

 I also love that these are essentially a “meal-in-one”.
 You have your veggies, protein, and carbs all wrapped together in one delicious meal!

 These Crispy Southwest Wraps are a delicious hybrid of a burrito/taco and a wrap.
 I make sure to serve them with a side of salsa and our favorite Mexican hot sauce, valentina.

-- 1 1/2 cups grated cheese (cheddar, Monterey, or pepperjack)
+- 1 1/2 cups freshly shredded cheddar cheese (or Monterey or pepperjack)

 - 1/2 cup sour cream

 - 6-8 large flour tortillas